Anpan: Meaning of Sesame Seeds on Top of the Bun

-“Anpan (あんパン)” is a classic Japanese round bun first made in 1874 by the founder of a bakery named Kimuraya (present-day Kimuraya Sohonten) (Google Map), “Kimura Yasubei (木村安兵衛)”.
+Anpan (あんパン) is a classic Japanese round bun first made in 1874 by the founder of a bakery named Kimuraya (present-day Kimuraya Sohonten) (Google Map), Kimura Yasubei (木村安兵衛).

-As you may already know, the main features of the round bun Anpan are sweet bean paste called “Anko (餡子)” filled in the bun and sesame seeds on top of it.
+As you may already know, the main features of Anpan are sweet bean paste called Anko (餡子) filled in the bun and sesame seeds on top of it.

-The most common Anko variety for Anpan is sweetened Azuki red bean paste, but sweet white bean paste made of kidney beans called “Shiro-An (白あん)” is also often used.
+The most common Anko variety for Anpan is sweetened Azuki red bean paste, but white bean paste made of kidney beans called Shiro-An (白あん) can also be the filling.

-Actually, in addition to whole sesame seeds, poppy seeds or pickled cherry blossoms called “Sakura-Zuke (桜漬け)” are also commonly prepared as a topping for Anpan.
+In addition to whole sesame seeds, poppy seeds and pickled cherry blossoms called Sakura-Zuke (桜漬け) can also be the topping of the Anpan bun.

-In 1875 when presenting Anpan to the Meiji emperor, Sakura-Zuke was first used for the buns as a decoration, but sesame seeds and poppy seeds were originally used for the sweet to distinguish fillings from the outside.
+But sesame and poppy seeds were initially used for the sweet bread to distinguish fillings from the outside.

-Although there used to be the rule that poppy seeds were prepared for Anpan with “Koshi-An (こし餡: smooth Anko red bean paste),
+Although there used to be the rule that poppy seeds were for Anpan with Koshi-An (こし餡: smooth Anko red bean paste),